rabite0/hunter/README.md

 To speed up the loading of directories metadata in the preview/backview is only loaded for files you can see, except in the main view.
 Still, metadata is also loaded asynchronously, so you can sometimes see it updating file listings while browsing through your files.
 I think this is better than waiting though :).

 Technically hunter is not a file "manager" itself.
 It has no built in primitives for file manipulation like delete, rename, move, and so on.
 Instead it relies on its easy and extensive integration with the standard cli tools to do its job.
 For that purpose there are various file name/path substitution patterns and an auto-completing for executables you want to run.

+It also features a "quick action" mode in which you can execute customizable actions based on the file's MIME type.
+These can be shell-scripts or other executables.
+It's possible to to make hunter ask for input before these are run.
+The input will be put in an environment variable for the process to use.
+For example, you can select a few files, run a "create archive" action and you will be asked for a name for the resulting archive.
+You can find a more detailed explanation below.

 This is a young project and probably (definitely) has some bugs and edge cases.
 It hasn't been tested on a lot of terminals, but at least alacritty, kitty and urxvt work fine.
 It should work on most Unix-flavoured systems supported by Rust, but was only tested on GNU/Linux.
 I haven't lost any files so far, at least.